on the blog

 Why it matters:

 Inflation, labor costs, real estate, and insurance changes often show up here.
-As someone interested in becoming an owner, it is imperative you understand the fees associated with launching and growing a new business.
+As someone interested in owning a franchise, it is imperative that you understand the fees associated with launching and growing a new business.
 Your financial preparation is a huge factor in success at launch.

 • Changes to training format or duration